Chemical weapon proliferation: Sudan

 Some past reports of uncertain credibility indicated that Sudan may have used chemical weapons against the rebels in the southern part of this country.
 Sudan accessed to CWC in 1999 and did not declare any offensive CW program.
 U.S. Department of State claims that it lacks sufficient evidence to determine whether Sudan is engaged in activities prohibited by CWC.

 Syria

-Prior to September 2013, Syria was one of seven states not party to the Chemical Weapons Convention.
+Prior to September 2013, Syria was one of seven states not to party with the Chemical Weapons Convention.
 As a party to the 1925 Geneva Protocol, it was prohibited from using chemical weapons in war yet unhindered in their production, storage and transfer.

 When questioned about the topic, Syrian officials stated that they feel it is an appropriate deterrent against Israel's undeclared nuclear weapons program which they believe exists.
 On July 23, 2012, the Syrian government acknowledged, for the first time, that it had chemical weapons.

 Independent assessments indicate that Syria could have produced up to a few hundred tons of chemical agent per year.
 Syria reportedly manufactures the unitary agents: Sarin, Tabun, VX, and mustard gas.

 Syrian chemical weapons production facilities have been identified by Western nonproliferation experts at the following 5 sites, plus a suspected weapons base: